sakeena81/OCT2020-4WEEK/README.md

 - Employee's Department
  (Note: we were not to use anybody's real information - dummy information is perfectly fine)

- (seemed straightforward enough... but then... we needed to meet the following 7👀 requirements)
+ (seemed straight forward enough... but then🥁🥁🥁... we needed to meet the following 7👀 requirements)

-1. The project must be written in PURE JavaScript
+1. The project **must** be written in PURE JavaScript
 2. All the employee information should be displayed on the screen
-3. Users must be able to add an employee to the list
+3. Users **must** be able to add an employee to the list
-4. Users must be able to edit employee information
+4. Users **must** be able to edit employee information
-5. Users must be able to delete an employee
+5. Users **must** be able to delete an employee
-6. Users must be able to filter the list of employees based on their department through a dropdown box / search bar - i.e. HR, Sales etc.
+6. Users **must** be able to filter the list of employees based on their department through a dropdown box / search bar - i.e. HR, Sales etc.
 7. You must create separate files for your HTML, JS, CSS etc.

 (I know what you're thinking... just seven?)